3-2 Zone Defense Guide

 3) Simplicity

 In a 3-2 zone, there is not a lot of rotation other than the point.
 Since the point is moving a lot, the other players do not have to move as much.
 The other 4 players will mainly stay in one central area and only move when the ball is in their area of the 3-point line.
 This simplifies the defense so basketball IQ should not matter.
-The amount of area of the zone each player is responsible for gets minimized except for the point.
+The amount of area each player is responsible for gets minimized except for the point.

 Everything in this zone is simple except for the point.
 The defense needs a player in this spot that understands how, why, and when to be in their spot.
 And their spot is moving with the ball.
 Every time the ball moves, the point will be moving too.
 The 3-2 zone is a simple defense aside from the point position.